lsst/ap_pipe/doc/lsst.ap.pipe/pipeline-bps.rst

 * The default wall time for jobs is around 72 hours; you can override that value by setting `+Walltime` as shown (time should be given in seconds).
 * In general don't ask for more resources (CPUs, memory, disk space, wall time, etc.) than you know you need.
 * Note that you must use the long option names in a yaml file for the corresponding pipetask options, e.g. `butlerConfig` instead of `-i`, `dataQuery` instead of `-d`, etc.
-* You can request default resource requirements such as memory or run time at the top level of the yaml (see the `requestMemory` line above), but you can give other values for specific task types if you want (for example see the higher requestMemory value in the imageDifference section under `pipetask`).
+* You can request default resource requirements such as memory or run time at the top level of the yaml (see the `requestMemory` line above), but you can give other values for specific task types if you want (for example see the higher requestMemory value in the subtractImages section under `pipetask`).
 * Don't forget to set your butler, input and output collections, and any other absolute paths according to your own work area.

 .. _section-ap-pipe-pipeline-bps-submit: